Gian Gastone de' Medici: Reign (1723–1737)

 Governor Violante Beatrice and the Dowager Electress, following the former's sojourn in Rome, in spite of their mutual dislike of each other, attempted to ameliorate Gian Gastone's decadent public image together.
 Violante Beatrice organised banquets to remove him from the sway of the Ruspanti.
 His behaviour at these sent guests running for their carriages: he vomited into his napkin, wiped his mouth with his peri-wig and told rude jokes.
 These parties ceased when Violante Beatrice died, in 1731; Gian Gastone was devastated by the loss of his beloved sister-in-law.
 Rumours abounded that the Grand Duke had died, as the public never saw him.
 To discredit these, the Dowager Electress induced Gian Gastone to make a public appearance—his final one—on Saint John the Baptist's day of 1729.
 An alcoholic, Gian Gastone drank too much before the ceremony and vomited repeatedly throughout; he had to be carried unconscious back to the Palazzo Pitti, the royal palace, on a litter.
 A sprained ankle incurred in July 1729 left the Grand Duke bed-ridden for—barring two occasions—the rest of his life.

-The "Tuscan question" finally seemed resolved by the Treaty of Vienna (1731): in exchange for Spain and its allies' recognition of the Pragmatic Sanction, Austria confirmed Infante Charles as Gian Gastone's heir—the Grand Duke wasn't consulted.
-He was, however, appointed joint-guardian of the Infante with Dorothea Sophia of the Rhine, Dowager Duchess of Parma and the Electress Palatine's sister-in-law.
+The "Tuscan question" finally seemed resolved by the Treaty of Vienna (1731): in exchange for Spain and its allies' recognition of the Pragmatic Sanction of 1713, Austria confirmed Infante Charles as Gian Gastone's heir—the Grand Duke wasn't consulted.
+He was, however, appointed joint-guardian of the Infante with Dorothea Sophie of the Palatinate-Neuburg, Dowager Duchess of Parma and the Electress Palatine's sister-in-law.
 Thirty thousand Spanish troops occupied the Grand Duchy of Tuscany on Charles's behalf in October 1731.
 Charles, known as Duke of Parma since January, arrived in Florence the next March.
 Gian Gastone was taken with the Infante-Duke, showering him with gifts.
 He even went so far as to have the Duke created Grand Prince of Tuscany, the title borne by the Tuscan heir-apparent, against the wishes of the Holy Roman Emperor, Charles VI; however, the latter soon had the grant revoked.